dan9418/play-what/README.md

 In the context of pods, the p value can represent an **absolute** pitch (**position**) or **relative** pitch (**distance**).
 In other words, position is like a specific yard-line on a football field, whereas distance is the number of yard-lines spanned.

 #### Degree (d)
-Degree is similar to pitch, but represents a somewhat more abstract concept.
+Degree is similar to pitch, but represents a somewhat more abstract block.

 TET provides 12 unique pitch classes within a single octave.
 However, most music is based on a subset of these at any given time.
 This is what is meant when music is written in a certain key or improvised from a certain scale.
 The chosen pitches are each assigned a **degree**, which is denoted by a letter name or **spelling**.
 Western music generally uses 7 of the 12 available pitches (A-G).
 The choices are somewhat arbitrary and may change depending on the context and purpose.
 The first degree is called the **root** and all other notes are named relative to that one.
 By convention, the most common root is C rather than A.